 Crew seat belts added

-The Academy / Minicraft MH-60G is a decent kit that builds up into a nice enough display, therefore I will still recommend the kit if you are looking for a bargain starting point.
-The interior could use a fair amount of attention or replacement parts (Cobra Company as well as Eduard made a set at one point).
-Look at your references as this series has a few variables depending on the time-period (or just build it the way you want it to look depending on your adoption of accuracy).
+In the end, the 1/48th Academy MH-60G kit is a decent kit that builds up into a nice enough display, therefore in my books I can still recommend the kit if you are looking for a bargain build or good starting point.
+The interior could use a fair amount of attention or replacement parts (Cobra Company as well as Eduard produced a set at one point).
+Look at your references as this series has a few variables depending on the time-period (or just build it the way you want it to look depending on your importance of accuracy).
+Note: Minicraft and early Revell kits utilize this same Academy plastic mold.
+It wasn't until the 2000s that Italeri introduced their Blackhawk / Pavehawk lineup, which from what I understand has similar fit and detail issues.
+Note: Skunkmodels, Wolfpack and later Revel releases are based on these Italeri molds.
+Recently added to the 1/48th Blackhawk lineup are the new (2024-2025) ICM releases which appear to be the best in class for this series.

 Keep on building, gain experience, challenge yourself if you like, but try not to stress yourself out over the build - it is suppose to be an enjoyable hobby after all - Cheers